MCharron93/MCharron93/README.md

 I'm Michelle Charron, a recent graduate from Boise State University, with a background in psychology.
 I have a passion for Coding and Human Factors.
 I like to understand how humans interact and utilize things.
 I also love the outdoors and learning new things.
 Here's a little more about me!

 --:mortar_board: I’ve completed my certification in Full-Stack Software Development!
-Take a look at some of the applications I've built below!
+I currently work in E-commerce, building custom applications for products and employees.
+Come check out my stuff!

 --:movie_camera: https://triviamanagement.herokuapp/#/
 --:scroll: https://kanbantooelectricboogaloo.herokuapp.com/#/